Symposium 5: The Circular Economy

 Co-Chair: Richard MacCowan (Biomimicry UK)

-If you would like to attend this event, please visit the How to get involved page and complete the expression of interest form.
-This webpage will also be updated as speakers are confirmed.
+If you would like to attend a future event, please visit the How to get involved page and complete the expression of interest form.